-The Federal Highway Administration's guidelines for the preparation of a Regional Transportation Plan require a listing of transportation projects through 2035, as presented in Figure 43.
+The Federal Highway Administration's guidelines for the preparation of a Regional Transportation Plan requires a listing of transportation projects through 2030, as presented in Table 25.
 In order to prepare this list, the Joint Transportation Committee first prepared a comprehensive list of possible projects, based mainly on the projects identified in various sections of this plan.
 Each of these projects was then evaluated according to the criteria listed in section 2.8 of this plan in order to prioritize the projects and allow selection of a list of projects that could be financed on the basis of the annual budget provided by MassDOT and the Federal Highway Administration, or from other assured sources.
-Projected costs in Figure 43 were developed by the members of the JTC familiar with costs of construction on the Island (principally the heads of the local highway departments), and were inflated at the 4% annual rate required by MassDOT.